organizy/documentation/README.md

 # organizy is in phase of concept

-Idea behind it is to make powerfull event driven automation like IFTTT, but, opensource, scalable and programmable.
+Idea behind it is to make powerfull event driven automation like IFTTT, but, opensource, scalable, distributed and programmable.

 ## Event system